flag of England French flag Accessibility Home Site Map Skiptocontent Contact Bookings Tours Travel Guide Visa Search

 Site 1

 The following video is the property of Temehu.com.
-It is taken in a location in Nafousah Mountain in Libya, in a area which appears to have some form of earth force or magnetic force capable of pulling metal objects, like cars and lorries, up the hill.
+It is taken in an area which appears to have some form of earth force or magnetic force capable of pulling metal objects, like cars and lorries, up the hill.
 The video is 100% real and shows the car moving by itself up the road with the engine turned off and without a driver.
 As soon as you remove the handbrake, the car will start speeding up, forcing you to jump in after a short distance and pull the handbrake to stop the car.
-The car seems to veer slightly and gradually to the left of the road, indicating that the force is coming more from the left side of the road than straight ahead.
+The car seems to gradually veer to the left of the road, indicating that the force is coming more from the left side of the road.

-This is a photo of the car while it is moving up the road.
 It is clearly visible behind the car that the road is actually coming up and not just an illusion.
 You would expect the car to reverse if you let the handbrake loose; but it moves up the road instead!
-Bizarre, to say the least.
-If you want to see this place, then book this tour.
+Well, that is not normal.

 Site 2